CIRALabs/high-assurance-dids-with-dns/draft-carter-high-assurance-dids-with-dns.md

 # Role of DNSSEC for Assurance and Revocation

-It is hihgly recommended that all the participants in this digital identity ecosystem enable DNSSEC signing for the DNS instances they operate.
+It is RECOMMENDED that all the participants in this digital identity ecosystem enable DNSSEC signing for the DNS instances they operate.
 See {{!RFC9364}}.

 DNSSEC provides cryptographic assurance that the DNS records returned in response to a query are authentic and have not been tampered with.
 This assurance within the context of the *_did* URI and *_did* TLSA records provides another mechanism to ensure the integrity of the DID and its public keys outside of infrastructure it resides on directly from the domain of its owner.